CBB752Spring2017/final-project-2-2-team1-team-2-2-1/index.md

 ### Coding:
 Propose a tool that finds PAM sites in the human reference genome as well as Carl’s genome and compares the similarity of the two sets.
+Here final2-2.a.py is the integrated version, and final2-2.2.1.py and final2-2.2.2.py are functionally separate versions.

 #### Documentation:
 ##### final2-2.0.py